GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/object/reference.md

 **Center Y position**
 Change the Y position of the center of rotation.

-**Effect parameter (enable or disable)**
-Enable or disable a parameter of an effect.
-You can find the parameter names (and change the effect names) in the effects window.

-**Effect parameter (number)**
-Change the value of a parameter of an effect.
-You can find the parameter names (and change the effect names) in the effects window.

-**Effect parameter (string)**
-Change the value (string) of a parameter of an effect.
-You can find the parameter names (and change the effect names) in the effects window.

 **Include in parent collision mask**
 Include or exclude a child from its parent collision mask.